Sheldon1999/speech-recognition/README.md

 # speech-recognition

 This is a python script that will first **recognize whether device is connected to internet or not**, on the basis of that information **it will choose proper speech recognition engine and apply to the service**.
+I have also added a model(Indian english) which i have i have trained with my voice you can try that [model](https://github.com/Sheldon1999/speech-recognition/tree/master/en-in), or you can make [your own speech recognition model](https://cmusphinx.github.io/wiki/tutorialadapt/) and just replace my model with your model.

 ## Dependencies